-31, 2017.(4) This remuneration is included in the amounts mentioned in 2.2.1.
+Including the remuneration received as Independent Directors until July 10, 2018 and Executive Directors since then.
+Until the end of her mandate on July 10, 2018.
+This remuneration is included in the amounts mentioned in 2.2.1.

-As of December 31, 2017, based on the last statements received by the company and the latest modification of the shareholders' register, the members of the Board of Directors held, directly or indirectly, 835,906 shares of a total of 13,625,000, or 6.1% of the capital.
-In December 2017, the CEO received 10,000 warrants.
+As of December 31, 2018, based on the last statements received by the company and the latest modification of the shareholders' register, the members of the Board of Directors held, directly or indirectly, 835,906 shares of a total of 14,327,024, or 5.8% of the capital.

-2. THE CEO AND THE OTHER MEMBERS OF THE EXECUTIVE MANAGEMENT
+THE CEO AND THE OTHER MEMBERS OF THE EXECUTIVE MANAGEMENT

-2.1.
-Remuneration policy
+Remuneration policy 2.1.

-2.1.1.
 Fixed and variable remuneration